glpi-project/docdev/source/devapi/database/dbiterator.rst

 Giving full SQL statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If your query cannot be made using the array format, you can give the full SQL statement as a string.
-However, in almost every case, that is not required.
-Otherwise, you should use the array format.
+If the only option is a full SQL statement, it will be used.
+This usage is deprecated, and should be avoid when possible.

 .. note::

-   To make a database query that could not be done using recommended way, you can do:
+   To make a database query that could not be done using recommended way (calling SQL functions such as ``NOW()``, ``ADD_DATE()``, ... for example), you can do:

    .. code-block:: php